 Paul felt happier than he had the last year.
 He was writing and playing music again, it made working his teacher job less exhausting and his overall existence bearable.
 It helped Art was a great motivator, he assured Paul the songs were good and encouraged him to keep going.
 Paul always was happiest when writing new music, now with Art around it basically gave him an extra spring in his step.
 He was still anxious about performing in public; the sour taste of his last and failed performance was still in his mouth.
 Art didn’t push him, only tried to paint an image of what it might be like, how wonderful it could be.
 The problem was, he couldn’t be sure it would be a success.
 He still wanted to get back on stage and sing for an audience again; he missed the applause and delight on people’s faces.
 He missed sharing that state of bliss and joy, so from time to time he stuck his toe in the water to see if Paul had changed his mind, if only a little.
 They could be so beautiful together.

-Paul sat bend scribbling ideas on paper, completely engrossed by the act of writing.
-He looked like to Art’s mind, the rest of the world wasn’t there.
+Paul sat scribbling ideas on paper, completely engrossed by the act of writing.
+To Art he looked like, the rest of the world wasn’t there.
 Art finished work on the harmonies of a song.
-He sat up to talk to Paul, but stopped himself when he saw Paul completely absorbed in a new song.
+He sat up to talk to Paul, but stopped himself when he saw Paul completely emerged in a new song.
 He looked peaceful, for a change not melancholic and sad or worried.
-It warmed Art’s heart, especially since he’d gotten to know Paul as an insecure man which often cast him into depression.
+It warmed Art’s heart, especially since he’d gotten to know him as an insecure man.
+Insecurity which often cast Paul into depression.
 Of course the slow failure of his marriage didn’t help, nor did his perfectionistic and controlling nature.
-Art analysed it all stemmed from that insecurity, the fright he didn’t matter in any way, the scare the things he did didn’t matter in any way, and the crippling dread that nothing he did or was, was good enough.
+Art analysed that it all stemmed from that insecurity, the fear he didn’t matter in any way, the fear that the things he did didn’t matter in any way, and the crippling dread that nothing he did or was, was good enough.
 There was no need for Paul’s fears, Art thought.
-Paul was one of the brightest people he knew and a very talented musician and even a good English teacher.
+Paul was one of the brightest people he knew, a very talented musician and even a good English teacher.
 Art also knew that taking away those fears wasn’t going to be easy, because they were so deeply ingrained in Paul’s nature.
-Instead, the best thing Art could do, was standing by him, giving him the support he needed and ensuring and encouraging him.
+Instead, the best thing Art could do, was stand by him, giving him the support he needed and ensuring and encouraging him.

 Art had been reflecting for quite a while and Paul still didn’t seem to have noticed.
 Art came around to the indescribable feeling he grew used to since he knew Paul.
 He cared for him deeply, wanted him to do well, wanted him to be happy and most importantly, wanted him around.
 Paul made Art’s life more complete, brighter, more interesting, but also more complicated and rougher.
 It didn’t take away from the love Art was feeling.

-“What you’re working on?”
+“What are you working on?”
 Art prodded, his voice soothing and calm.

 He finally had Paul’s attention, eyes dark and wide, as if he was wondering where that voice suddenly came from.
 Paul looked down at the paper again, just words, no melodies.
 The melodies were in his head and the chords were in his fingers.
 If he picked up the guitar, it would come spilling out.